rwxrob/zet/20210811180008/README.md

 embarrassing is their avid Rust fandom fetish.
 They never present actual adoption statistics and usage, but they will put absolute bullshit in their click-bait, juvenile, non-writing.
-They even have the balls to claim Rust has a chance in the Linus kernel despite the *actual* response from Linus Torvalds, which I'm sure their authors never even read (TL;DR and all).
+They even have the balls to claim Rust has a chance in the Linux kernel despite the *actual* response from Linus Torvalds, which I'm sure their authors never even read (TL;DR and all).